 Recent studies have shown that the number of confidential marriages continue to rise, primarily because couples want to escape the inconvenience of obtaining a health certificate.[84]
 The law was amended in 1982 to require county clerks to keep track of the number of such marriages and to list them alphabetically.
-Also, couples who seek to avoid ere are constant of a second second

--23a marriage license through the confidential marriage process must swear under penalty of perjury that they have been living together as husband and wife.
+Also, couples who seek to avoid a marriage license through the confidential marriage process must swear under penalty of perjury that they have been living together as husband and wife.